Psychological Implications of Full Body Sea Burial

 Islam: Islamic law generally requires that the deceased are buried on land facing Mecca.
 Full body burial at sea is not allowed unless there are no other options, such as during a sea voyage where land interment is impossible.

 Christianity: While Christianity does not prohibit full-body burial at sea, some denominations prefer burial on land.
-However, exceptions are made for certain circumstances, such as military personnel or those who worked at sea.
+However, there are some exceptions, such as for people who served in the military or who worked at sea.

 Buddhism: Buddhists generally prefer cremation as the method of disposition, although full-body burial is also allowed.
 However, burial at sea is not a common practice in Buddhist culture.